jarun/buku/README.md

 ## Operational notes
 - It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `buku` looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single `'` or double `"` quotes.
 - The same URL cannot be added twice.
 You can update tags and re-fetch title data.
-You can also delete it and insert at the same index.
+You can also insert a new bookmark at a free index.
 - You can either add or update or delete record(s) in one instance.
 A combination of these operations is not supported in a single run.
 - Search works in mysterious ways:
   - Substrings match (`match` matches `rematched`) for URL, tags and title.